Clinics & Services

 You will be seen regularly throughout your pregnancy by the Midwife and/or Doctor and at hospital.
 Please always bring a urine sample in a clean bottle to your antenatal appointment.

-Your immediate postnatal care will be provided by the Midwife team, with your postnatal check being provided by the Practice team around 6 to 8 weeks after the birth.
+Your immediate postnatal care will be provided by the Midwife team, with your postnatal check being provided by the Surgery team around 6 to 8 weeks after the birth.

 You will be provided with contact telephone numbers to enable you to contact a Midwife at any time if you have concerns or problems.